Delhi Is Home To A Historical Relic Called Kalan Masjid AKA The Black Mosque!

 Apart from the main praying area, the mosque also houses apartments that probably played host to the Imam (chief cleric) in the past, though present times have seen them turned into residential quarters for the people of the locality.
 While quartzite was used to build the mosque, there was ornamental latticework in red sandstone originally, though the panels have been bricked over at some point after vandalism took a toll on the monument.

-When the current situation gets better, come on by to see this curious historical marvel that’s been turned black by the ravages of time!
+Come by to see this curious historical marvel that’s been turned black by the ravages of time!

 Where | Kalan Masjid - Muhammad Deen Ilachi Marg, Phatak Teliyan, Ahata Mir Bukhari, Old Delhi